ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 - Using the `$or` operator
 - Case insensitive searches

-It's not uncommon that a properly tuned queries delivers a factor 1000 speed-up, so it's definitely worth investigating.
+It's not uncommon that a properly tuned query delivers a factor 1000 speed-up, so it's definitely worth investigating.

 ### Problem 1: blocking operations
 This happens when you use an operator that needs all the data before producing results, so results can't be streamed.